Shawnee National Forest: Illinois Garden of the Gods

 Tips for visiting:

 • Cell phone coverage is spotty (we had no signal during our visit).
-Bookmark or print a trail map in advance if you plan to do any hiking.
+If you plan to hike, bookmark or print a trail map in advance.

-• The best times to visit are during a weekday, except for April and October (the busiest months).
-Avoid rainy days because the trails get really slick.
+• The best times to visit are weekdays, with the exception of April and October (the busiest months).
+Avoid rainy days, as the trails can get really slick.

 • Bring bug spray – you’ll need it!